Create an API

 • Authentication mode: This is the method that Tyk should use to authenticate requests to call your API.
 Tyk supports several different authentication modes - see Authentication and Authorization for more details on securing your API.
 For this tutorial, you should select Open (Keyless).

-• Strip Authorization Data: Select this option to ensure that any security (authentication) tokens provided to authorise requests to your API on Tyk are not leaked to the upstream.
+• Strip Authorization Data: Select this option to ensure that any security (authentication) tokens provided to authorize requests to your API on Tyk are not leaked to the upstream.
 You can leave this unchecked for this tutorial.

 • Auth Key Header Name: The header parameter that will hold the authentication token (or key) for requests to this API; the default for this is Authorization.